isoverse/isoorbi/README.md

     if(!requireNamespace("pak", quietly = TRUE)) install.packages("pak")
     pak::pak("isoverse/isoorbi")

-> Important: as of isoorbi version 1.5.0, reading .raw files directly
+> Important: as of isoorbi version 1.5.0, it is possible to read .raw
-> using the [isoraw reader](inst/assembly) built into this package.
-The
+> files directly using the [isoraw reader](inst/assembly) built into
-> first time you read a .raw file, you will be asked to agree to
+> this package.
+The first time you read a .raw file, you will be asked
-> [Thermo’s license
+> to agree to [Thermo’s license
 > agreement](https://github.com/fgcz/rawrr/blob/devel/inst/rawrrassembly/RawFileReaderLicense.txt)
 > to proceed.
 Implementation of the isoraw reader, would not have been
 > possible without the example provided by Jim Shofstahl as part of